Glossary of Terms

 - Yes, indeed, when the GM is feeling like a change of pace, (and especially at higher levels of play), there is almost no limit to the horrifying fluid stuff you can find your character dealing with.
 Noisome sewers filled with especially vile sewage, huge vats of alchemical elixirs, moats of blood, tinkling fountains filled with acid, rivers of pus flowing from the corpse of a God, you name it, you can find yourself dunked into it.

-- AKA: Experience, Experience award, XP, xp
+- AKA: Experience, Experience award, XP, xp, Level up, leveling up

 - Characters in Epic Path start their careers as heroes, and as they complete adventures, quests, and missions, they do not remain the same.
 Epic Path is all about the journey of heroism, the discovery of new strengths, the defeat of deficiencies and problems.
 Epic Path characters are not static, unchanging entities, they evolve.